Diamond Color Guide

 What Color Grade Should I Choose?

-There are exceptions to the rule however.
-For example, diamonds with pointed ends, specifically marquis, radiants, trillion, pear and sometimes even princess shaped diamonds tend to focus the color on these points.
-In this case, it is usually best to stay with a color grade of H and higher.
-However, if you have a pronged setting, the prongs will usually hide this color concentration In addition, when you are perhaps looking for a loose center diamond for a 3 stone ring, it is important to make sure that the color ranges are at least within 1 grade of each other.
+However, there are exceptions to the rule.
+Diamonds with pointed ends, specifically marquis, radiants, trillion, pear and sometimes even princess shaped diamonds tend to concentrate color in these pointed corners.
+With these shaped diamonds, it is usually best to stay with a color grade of H and higher.
+If you have a pronged setting, though, the prongs may hide this color concentration.

 Color Grading: How it Works